zenotds/WP-Devkit/README.md

 ## Changelog

 v1.0 - First release, Only JS, Webpack bundler.
 Basic dependencies.
-Some custom scripts

-v1.5 - JS and SCSS parsing with Webpack and PostCSS.
-More useful dependencies.

-v2.0 - New bundler: esbuild, faster and lighter!
+Some custom scripts v1.5 - JS and SCSS parsing with Webpack and PostCSS.
+More useful dependencies. v2.0 - New bundler: esbuild, faster and lighter! v3.0 - Integrated with Tailwind (not mandatory) v3.5 - Better Tailwind integration (bootstrap no longer mandatory)